 - Bleeding: If there is excessive bleeding, you will receive a blood transfusion.
 If you have personal or religious reasons for not wanting a transfusion, you must discuss this with your doctor before the surgery.
-The risk of having a blood transfusion is less than 1 in a 100. - Damage to the bowel: The risk of damage is less than 1 in 100.
-If damage occurs, it will be repaired while you are in surgery if possible. - Adding a surgery requiring an abdominal incision: The location and size of the incision will depend on what kind of additional surgery you need.
-If you have an abdominal incision, you may need to stay in the hospital for two or three nights. - Nerve damage: We are very careful to position you in the operating room so that there is no harmful pressure on your nerves during surgery, but there is a small risk that this will happen.
+The risk of having a blood transfusion is less than 1 in a 100. - Damage to the bladder, ureters (the tubes that pass urine from the kidneys to the bladder), or bowel: The risk of damage is less than 1 in 100.
+If damage occurs, it will be repaired while you are in surgery if possible.

+- Adding a surgery requiring an abdominal incision: The location and size of the incision will depend on what kind of additional surgery you need.
+If you have an abdominal incision, you may need to stay in the hospital for one to two nights. - Nerve damage: We are very careful to position you in the operating room so that there is no harmful pressure on your nerves during surgery, but there is a small risk that this will happen.
 Your nerves can also be damaged by the surgery itself.
 The overall risk of nerve damage is 2 to 10 in 100.
-Nerves often recover, but it can take many months.

-• Death: All surgeries have a risk of death.
+Nerves often recover, but it can take many months. - Death: All surgeries have a risk of death.
 Some surgeries have a higher risk than others.
 The chance of dying from this kind of surgery is less than 1 in 10,000.